c3JpbmkK/turbo-octo-dollop/hooks/README.md

 # hooks

-Symlink a hook to the `.git/hooks/` folder.
+Copy the hooks to the `.git/hooks/` folder as required.